 Hepatitis delta is the most severe form of viral hepatitis and only affects people who are also infected with hepatitis B. It is caused by the hepatitis delta virus (HDV), which needs the hepatitis B virus (HBV) to survive.
-Someone can be only infected with hepatitis delta if they are also infected with hepatitis B. A coinfection usually promotes more rapid progression to cirrhosis and liver cancer than being infected with hepatitis B alone.
+Someone can only be infected with hepatitis delta if they are also infected with hepatitis B. A coinfection usually promotes more rapid progression to cirrhosis and liver cancer than being infected with hepatitis B alone.
 Conventional treatments used for hepatitis B have no effect on hepatitis delta, so it is important for hepatitis B patients to be tested so their providers can make appropriate management and treatment recommendations.

-In order to reproduce in liver cells, hepatitis delta requires the hepatitis B’s surface protein, called the hepatitis B surface antigen (HBsAg).
+In order to reproduce in liver cells, hepatitis delta requires hepatitis B’s surface protein, called the hepatitis B surface antigen (HBsAg).
 In cases of coinfection, the hepatitis delta virus becomes the dominant virus, using the HBsAg from the hepatitis B virus to survive and replicate.

 Yes, hepatitis delta is the most severe form of viral hepatitis and can accelerate the risk of liver damage, cirrhosis (liver scarring) and liver cancer.
 Seventy percent of people with hepatitis B and delta will develop serious liver damage.
 In contrast, only 15 to 25 percent of hepatitis B patients do.

 Someone can acquire hepatitis delta in one of two ways.
 A “coinfection” is when hepatitis B and hepatitis delta are contracted at the same time.
 A “superinfection” is when someone who is already infected with chronic hepatitis B then becomes infected with hepatitis delta.
-Most adults will clear both viruses with a “coinfection,” while those who contract hepatitis delta as a “superinfection” have a 70-90% of developing a chronic infection of both viruses.
+Most adults will clear both viruses with a “coinfection,” while those who contract hepatitis delta as a “superinfection” have a 70-90% chance of developing a chronic infection of both viruses.
 The most important thing to remember is that hepatitis delta cannot be contracted on its own.

 Globally 15-20 million people are thought to be affected, although a recent meta-analysis suggested there may be as many as 62–72 million coinfections.
 In the United States, approximately 20,000 people are thought to be living with hepatitis B and delta.

 In the United States, hepatitis delta is estimated to affect approximately 5% of people already living with chronic hepatitis B, correlating to less than 250,000 coinfections, and classifying it as a rare disease by the National Institutes of Health (NIH).
-Hepatitis B and delta coinfection is more common in certain parts of the world including Mongolia, Romania, Russia, Pakistan, the Middle East, Georgia, Turkey, Pakistan, West and Central Africa, and the Amazonian river basin.
+Hepatitis B and delta coinfection is more common in certain parts of the world including Mongolia, Romania, Russia, Pakistan, the Middle East, Georgia, Turkey, West and Central Africa, and the Amazonian river basin.
 Globally 15-20 million people are thought to be affected, although a recent meta-analysis suggested there may be as many as 62–72 million coinfections.

 Prevalence of Hepatitis Delta in the World

-Because hepatitis delta requires a someone to also have hepatitis B, the best way to prevent an infection is by getting the hepatitis B vaccine series.
+Because hepatitis delta requires someone to also have hepatitis B, the best way to prevent an infection is by getting the hepatitis B vaccine series.
 Family members and sexual partners of people with hepatitis B and delta are high-risk and should be vaccinated.

-- The hepatitis B vaccine is a series of 2 -3 shots usually given over a 6-month period and is available at a doctor’s office, health department or STD clinic.
+- The hepatitis B vaccine is a series of 2 -3 shots usually given over a 6-month period and is available at a doctor’s office, health department or STI clinic.
 Click here to find a provider near you.

 For those already infected with chronic hepatitis B, you can protect yourself from hepatitis delta by having protected sex (sex with a condom), and avoiding potential blood exposures.
 For more prevention tips, click here.

-The Hepatitis B Foundation recommends that all people living with chronic hepatitis B should be tested for hepatitis delta.
+The Hepatitis B Foundation recommends that all people living with chronic hepatitis B be tested for hepatitis delta.
 This is a simple blood test.

 People at the highest risk for hepatitis D are those from highly endemic regions of the world including Mongolia, Romania, Russia, Georgia, Turkey, Pakistan, India, parts of Africa and the Amazonian River Basin.